ACEP ID:

 • Holding judges accountable for the quality of scientific evidence presented in medical malpractice litigation;

-• Joint and several liability;
+• Limitation of joint and several liability;

 • Recognition of collateral sources of compensation in granting awards;